elemel/blog/2018/09/03/README.md

 These were face normals since the algorithm generated separate vertices for each triangle.
 For a smoother look,
 we could either share vertices between triangles or supply explicit normals.
+The former alternative seemed unrealistic, since we actually do want sharp edges and corners in some cases.
 I started by calculating my own face normals from the cross product of the triangle edges.
 But some of the smaller triangles ended up black.
 Could this be related to floating-point precision?
 Not this time, but we will most likely run into that later.
-The problem was actually that Unity's vector class normalizes small vectors to zero.
+The problem here was that Unity's vector class normalizes small vectors to zero.
 That kind of behaviour should never be normalized.

 Now wielding artisanal, non-zero face normals as well as vertex normals from the distance field, I carried on with my experiments.
 In the end, I settled for